scandariatophoto/scandariatophoto.github.io/_posts/2017-08-31-a-weekend-in-hamburg.md

 </figure>

-<p>The nightlife revolves around the Reeperbahn, the read-light district (hey, pretty normal, it's a harbour city!) which now also hosts many bars and clubs.
+<p>The nightlife revolves around the Reeperbahn, the read-light district (hey, pretty normal, it's a harbor city!) which now also hosts many bars and clubs.
 It's also a popular place to go to with your friends to celebrate your bachelor/bachelorette party.</p>

 <figure>
 <a href="/blogpics/2017-08-31/4-large.jpg" data-fancybox="2017-08-31"><img width="100%" src="/blogpics/2017-08-31/4-small.jpg" alt=""></a>